mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 TODO
 ----

-- Robust error wrapping in WebUI, displaying last exception or component failures there.
 - Enable WDT, if available on RP2040, displaying reboots via it as an error in WebUI.
 - More mobile-friendly WebUI visualizations.